List of The 39 Clues characters: Vikram Kabra

 Vikram Kabra (from London, United Kingdom) was the leader of the Lucians, which he shared with his wife Isabel Kabra.
 He was an art dealer who served as Ian and Natalie Kabra's father.
 Later on, it was revealed that, only a few hours after Isabel's arrest, he chartered a plane to Brazil to avoid questioning.
 In Mission Titanic, Vikram is revealed to be working with the Outcast.
-In Mission Atomic, Vikram escapes after Ian and Cara crash through the greenhouse roof.
+In Mission Atomic, Vikram escapes after Ian and Cara crash through the greenhouse roof, then goes into hiding, presumably for good this time.
 His card is No. 232.

 Bae Oh

 Bae Oh (from Seoul, South Korea) was the leader of the Ekats.
 He is eighty-seven years old.
 He is commonly holding his silver-tipped cane.
 His twin brother, Gordon, was murdered by a killer he hired sixty years ago.
 He is Alistair Oh's uncle.
-When Alistair returned from the Madrigal gauntlet, he tricked Bae into confessing that he killed Gordon Oh and Bae was subsequently arrested for murder, arms dealing, assault, and battery.
+When Alistair returned from the Madrigal gauntlet, he tricked Bae into confessing that he killed Gordon Oh and Madrigal agents inside the United Nations make arrangements to have Bae arrested for murder, arms dealing, assault, and battery.
 He was tortured to death.
 His card is No. 168.